zulip/zulip/help/bots-and-integrations.md

 * Bots can be subscribed to streams, and their role can be modified if they need to have permission to do administrative actions.

+* [Stream permissions](/help/stream-permissions) are the same for bots as for other users.
+Therefore, for private streams with protected history, a bot can only access messages sent after it subscribed to the stream.

 * **Generic**: A generic bot is like a normal Zulip user account that cannot log in via a browser.
 Note that if you truly want to impersonate yourself (e.g. write messages that come from your Zulip